When you buy a VPS server, you can access it with an IP address. This tutorial will show you how to access the server with a domain name instead.

 If your browser or machine queries a DNS server that has been updated, you’ll see the new site when you type in your domain name like this:

 You should be able to get free SSL from your hosting service.
-These days, no one needs to pay for SSL anymore, and SiteGround, Bluehost, Hostgator, all provide free Let’s Encrypt certificates.
-All, with the exception of GoDaddy!
+These days, no one needs to pay for SSL anymore, and SiteGround, Bluehost, and Hostgator all provide free Let’s Encrypt certificates.
+All except GoDaddy!

 And that’s it.
-You’ve successfully modified your DNS zone records to point a domain name at your VPS server.
-Now you can access it by typing in your domain name instead of with an IP address!
+You’ve successfully modified your DNS zone records to point a domain name at your VPS server, and now you can access it by typing in your domain name instead of with an IP address!

 Speak Your Mind